kovart/forta-attack-simulation/README.md

     - `calldata` - function calldata
     - `contractAddress` - address of the deployed contract
     - `deployerAddress` - address of the contract deployer
-    - `fundedAddress` - address of which the balance change has broken through the threshold
+    - `fundedAddress` - address of which the balance change has exceeded the threshold value
     - `balanceChanges` - map object with arrays of balance changes for each account

 ## Test Data